Click image to enlarge

 Stanley Rock ...

-Stanley Rock, Oregon, is located at Columbia River Mile (RM) 171, just one mile upstream of Hood River, Oregon and 26 miles upstream from the Bonneville Dam.
+Stanley Rock, Oregon, is located at Columbia River Mile (RM) 171, just one mile upstream of the Oregon community of Hood River and 26 miles upstream from the Bonneville Dam.
 Across the river is the impressive basalt anticline/syncline feature of Coyote Wall, a part of the Bingen Gap.
 Upstream is Eighteenmile Island and Mosier, Oregon.
 Stanley Rock is the remnant of a basalt flow and stands 220 feet high.

 A transmission tower for the Pacific Power & Light Company is located at the top.